dune-lardon/lardon/README.md

 the output h5file will be **store_path/cbtop_1740_5_b_example.h5**

-*e.g. 2* : To run the first all events of bottom electronics run 20199 subfile 0, type :
+*e.g. 2* : To run all events of bottom electronics run 20199 subfile 0, type :

 `python lardon.py -det cbbot -run 20199 -sub 0 -out full_example`

 the output h5file will be **store_path/cbbot_20199_0_full_example.h5**

+*e.g. 3* : To run the 5th event of bottom electronics run 23868 subfile 23 with the PDS reconstruction, type:

+`python lardon.py -det cbbot -run 23868 -sub 23 -n 6 -skip 5 -pds -out one_event`

+the output h5file will be **store_path/cbbot_23868_23_one_event.h5**

 ## lardon Convention
 # Coldbox 2nd period